 events / Finance

-The Upper New York (UNY) Conference produces a Narrative Budget Booklet and video every year.
-The purpose is to help UNY Conference members understand what their Ministry Share dollars support.
+The Upper New York (UNY) Conference produced a Narrative Budget Booklet to help UNY Conference members understand what their Ministry Share dollars support.

-Editor’s Note: All ministry areas had the opportunity to submit reports to explain their ministry and objectives they hope to achieve using their allocated 2021 budget.
+Editor’s Note: All ministry areas had the opportunity to submit reports to explain their ministry and objectives they hope to use with the allotted budgeted amount.
 More ministry areas may choose to add their reports to this list.

 These descriptions are based on responses to three questions:

-2. What examples (i.e., fruits of ministry) from your work as a team in 2019 demonstrate past effectiveness?
+2. What examples (i.e., fruits of ministry) from your work as a team in the past demonstrate past effectiveness?
 Share as many as three, including number of leaders served.

-3. What is the plan of ministry for your team in 2021?
-Specifically, what activities will your team carry out in 2021 and how do you hope, with God’s help, these activities will increase the leadership capacity of Christ-following leaders?
+3. What is the plan of ministry for your team?
+Specifically, what activities will your team carry out in the next year and how do you hope, with God’s help, these activities will increase the leadership capacity of Christ-following leaders?

 122: New Faith Communities